About

 History of the Network

-In September 2015, 193 governments formally approved a set of 17 Sustainable Development Goals (SDG).
-In light of this, governments across the world were required to develop and implement new policies in order to achieve the targets set for these goals.
-Sexual and Reproductive Health and Rights (SRHR) lies at the immediate intersect of SDG3 (ensure healthy lives), SDG5 (achieve gender equality) and SDG10 (reduce inequalities), and has a direct link to many other goals.
-As a consequence, SRHR has a central position in these new policies.
+In September 2015, 193 governments formally adopted the 17 Sustainable Development Goals (SDGs).
+In response, governments worldwide were tasked with developing and implementing new policies to achieve these ambitious goals.
+Sexual and Reproductive Health and Rights (SRHR) sat at the intersection of SDG3 (ensuring healthy lives), SDG5 (achieving gender equality), and SDG10 (reducing inequalities), while also contributing directly to many other goals.
+Consequently, SRHR held a central position in these new policies.

 Mission, vision, focus and approach: